Home

 💊 Part D — Prescription Drugs

 Stand-alone drug plans from private insurers.
-Covers most prescription medications.
-Major change in 2026: $2,000 annual out-of-pocket cap on drug costs — a huge improvement.
+Major change in 2026: $2,000 annual out-of-pocket cap on drug costs.

 📋 Medigap — Supplemental Coverage

 Private plans that fill the “gaps” in Original Medicare — covering deductibles, copays and coinsurance.
-Plan G is the most comprehensive plan available to 2020+ enrollees.
+Plan G is most comprehensive for 2020+ enrollees.

 ⏰ Enrollment Periods

 Initial Enrollment: 7-month window around your 65th birthday.
-Annual Enrollment: Oct 15–Dec 7 each year.
-Special Enrollment: triggered by life events.
-Missing windows can mean late penalties.
+Annual Enrollment: Oct 15–Dec 7.
+Missing windows can mean permanent late penalties.

 Side by Side